What Is UM/UIM Insurance Coverage?

 Can You Give Me An Example Of UM/UIM Coverage?

 Let me tell you about a true story.
-About a year ago, a woman called me about an accident she had several months earlier (I’ll call her Janet).
+About a year ago, a woman called me about a car accident she had several months earlier (I’ll call her Janet).
 Janet was rear-ended by another motorist who was uninsured.
 The other driver was 25 years old, job-less, and had neglected to buy any insurance on his 1990 Honda.
 The collision was fairly significant, causing more than $8,000 damage to Janet’s Ford Taurus.

 Janet received a significant neck injury that ultimately required surgery to repair the herniated disc in her cervical spine.
 She had complications following surgery and another procedure was performed.
 When she contacted me, Janet’s medical bills were more than $80,000.